Skip to main content

 “I know him, I think.”
 Ishaan Dev nodded.
 “He was a palace guard once upon a time.”

 “The Princess.”
 He shrugged.
-Maharani Priyambada’s thoughts wandered, could it be possible… She had to be careful with her ideas not upsetting the princess or the Maharaja.
+Maharani Priyambada’s thoughts wandered.
+Could it be possible… She had to be careful with her ideas not to upset the princess or the Maharaja.

 “It will be good to have her around if she is truly loyal to us.”
 Priyambada smiled.
 “Mrityunjoy could do with some company and…”